Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

     icingacli <module> <command> <action>

 Creating a CLI command is very easy.
-The directory `application/clicommands` will create a file whose name corresponds to the desired command:
+The directory `application/clicommands` will create a file, whose name corresponds to the desired command:

     cd /usr/local/icingaweb-modules/training
     mkdir -p application/clicommands
     vim application/clicommands/HelloCommand.php

-Here, Hello corresponds to the desired command with a capital letter.
-The ending Command MUST always be set.
+Here, `Hello` corresponds to the desired command, with a capital letter.
+The ending `Command` must ALWAYS be set.

 Example command: